ElsaTam/3DMinesweeper/README.md

 First, choose the size of the 3D grid (between 3x3x3 and 10x10x10) and the number of bombs (minimum 1).
 It will change the difficulty.
 I think that a good challenge is between 15% and 20% of bombs, but try as you like.

-> :warning: **Explosions**: when an empty cube is destroyed, it destroys it's neighbouring empty cubes to.
+> :warning: **Explosions**: when an empty cube is destroyed, it destroys it's neighbouring empty cubes too.
 The destruction is an explosion that breaks each cube in 4x4x4 small cubes.
-If you try for exemple the configuration `Grid Size = 10x10x10` and `Bombs = 1`, you will end up with an explosion of $(10^3 - 7) * 4^3 \approx 63k$ small cubes as soon as you destroy an empty one.
-You might have some performance issues, or crash the game.
+If you try for example the configuration `Grid Size = 10x10x10` and `Bombs = 1`, you will end up with an explosion of $(10^3 - 7) * 4^3 \approx 63k$ small cubes as soon as you destroy an empty one.
+You might have some performance issues, or even crash the game.
 In order to avoid this issue, disable Explosions by unchecking the box, and restart the game with the new parameters.
 Cubes will simply disappear.

 ![Menu](Screenshot_Menu.jpg)

-Once you started, you will have a full 3D grid with grey blocks.
+Once you start, you have a full 3D grid with grey blocks.

 Each of them has a double arrow printed on their faces, indicating the direction in which they can move.
-It is rarely useful, unless you destructed a block somewhere by error and want to place an other one to retrieve the number of neihgbouring bombs.
+It is rarely useful, unless you destructed a block somewhere by error and want to place another one to retrieve the number of neighbouring bombs.

-In the top left corner, you have the number of remaining bombs to find.
+In the top left corner, you have the number of the remaining bombs to find.

 ![Game](Screenshot_StartGame.jpg)